OUR TEAM

 Ngo earned her M.S. and Ph.D. in clinical psychology from Vanderbilt University.
 Her passion and commitment to working in ethnic minority and other underserved communities comes from her own experience as a Vietnamese refugee.

-POST-DOCTORAL FELLOW
+POST-DOCTORAL FELLOWS

 Marina Weiss, PhD, MA, MFA